livebook-dev/livebook/docs/deployment/docker.md

 There are two main use cases to deploy Livebook in the cloud.
 The first is to read and write notebooks in the cloud, instead of your machine.
 The second is to deploy notebooks as applications.

-## Livebook in the cloud

-You can deploy Livebook inside your infrastructure using Docker.
+## For authoring notebooks

+The following snippets assume you are deploying Livebook inside your infrastructure to author notebooks.
+In those cases, Livebook must be single-user, as configuration is stored in disk and shared across all users.

+### Docker

 The Dockerfile below provides a great starting point:

 ```dockerfile
 FROM ghcr.io/livebook-dev/livebook